goodrobots/devFrame/docs/_docs/00-quick-start.md

 Overall, if we do not have the answer we will try to point you in the right direction to go find it.
 If you feel like we missed something [let us know]({{ site.baseurl }}/contribute/).
 And remember, *search is your friend*.

 ## Basic Build
 The most versatile size of devFrame is a 450mm wheel base.
 This size runs well on 9 inch props and allows for room to carry a 3-4 cell battery, a companion such as Raspberry Pi 4, and a small payload such as a camera module for copmuter vision.
 This is the size that is covered in the main docs on this site.
 Other sizes and configurations are covered in Community Builds.
 Have a look around and get a feel for what size and configuration meets your needs.

-If you are not sure we recommend building a 450 per the docs.
+If you are not sure what size and config to build we recommend building a 450 class per the docs.
+{: .notice--primary}

 ### Basic Build Steps
-1. Plan your build:  Select the type, size, and configuration of your devFrame based on your requirements.
+1. **Plan your build** --  Select the type, size, and configuration of your devFrame based on your requirements.
-2. Print your parts:  Print them yourself, or use a service, or barter with a friend who has a printer.
+2. **Print your parts** --  Print them yourself, or use a service, or barter with a friend who has a printer.
-3. Gather the parts and tools:  Make sure you have everything you need.
+3. **Gather the parts and tools** --  Make sure you have everything you need.
 4. Build the hardware:  Put it all together.
 We provide lots of pictures.
 5. Configure the software: We provide some advice, lots of links, and complete parameter files for common builds.
-6. Test it:  Make sure it works like it should.
+6. **Test it** -- Make sure it works like it should.
 Remember, smart is safe.
-7. Iterate:  Tweak as required.
+7. **Iterate** -- Tweak as required.
 Luckily, the devFrame is pretty flexible and easy to tweak.
-8. Contribute:  Enjoying your devFrame?
+8. **Contribute** --  Enjoying your devFrame?
 Cool!
 Let us know and share your experience with the community.
 It's good karma.

 ## Notes, Cautions and Warnings